Multimodal optical imaging

 Defects on surfaces of optical materials limit the performance of high energy and high peak power laser systems.

-PLS scientists use the latest high sensitivity and high resolution optical characterization tools to understand laser-materials interactions.
+We use the latest high sensitivity and high-resolution optical characterization tools to understand laser-materials interactions.

 Photoluminescence lifetime imaging